Q2 Truth in Advertising

-Advertising: Advertising can be any form of communication that is used to get you to think about, want, and then buy a product or service.
+Advertising: This can be any form of communication that is used to get you to think about, want, and then buy a product or service.

-Bait and Switch: Bait and switch is when a company advertises a product or service it never intends to provide.
+Bait and Switch: This is when a company advertises a product or service it never intends to provide.

-Misleading: Misleading is giving the wrong idea or impression, deceptive, not entirely truthful.
+Misleading: Giving the wrong idea or impression, deceptive, not entirely truthful.

-Slogan: A slogan is a short and striking or memorable phrase used in advertising.
+Slogan: A short and striking or memorable phrase used in advertising.

 Truth In Advertising: The U.S. Federal Trade Commission enforces laws that require an ad to be truthful, not misleading, and when appropriate, backed by scientific evidence to help prevent scams.

-Unsubstantiated: Unsubstantiated is not supported or proven by evidence.
+Unsubstantiated: This is not supported or proven by evidence.

 Play the Vocabulary Game below to practice the Key Vocabulary.